Associated Press: Associated Press Television News

 In 1994, London-based Associated Press Television (APTV) was founded to provide agency news material to television broadcasters.
 In 1998, the AP purchased Worldwide Television News (WTN) from the ABC News division of The Walt Disney Company, Nine Network Australia and ITN London.
 The AP publishes 70,000 videos and 6,000 hours of live video per year, as of 2016.
-The agency also provides five simultaneous live video channels, AP Direct via satellite for broadcasters, and four live channels on AP Live Choice for digital publishers.
+The agency also provides seven simultaneous live video channels, AP Direct for broadcasters, and six live channels on AP Live Choice for broadcasters and digital publishers.
 The AP was the first news agency to launch a live video news service in 2003.